 How to keep your child safe in a sports club

-You can make sure your child has a safe and enjoyable time in sport by checking whether the sports club has:
+You can make sure your child has a safe and enjoyable time in sport by checking whether the sports club:

 - had Disclosure and Barring Service checks on their staff or volunteers

-- appropriately-trained coaches and volunteers.
-This should include safeguarding training or recognised qualifications from a National Governing Body
+- has appropriately trained coaches and volunteers.
+This should include regular safeguarding training and recognised qualifications from a sport’s National Governing Body or World Federation

-- considered how the club keeps children safe when competing in off-Island events
+- has considered how the club keeps children safe on a day to day basis, and when travelling to off-Island events

-Even though the club may seem professional, you shouldn’t make assumptions about the way a club is run until you have checked it yourself.
+Even though the club may appear professional and seem to have everything in order, you shouldn’t make assumptions about the way a club is run until you have checked it yourself.

 Spotting inappropriate sports club conduct